mmmvdb/MEANSelfStudy/express/express-readme.txt

 Middleware functions can execute any code, change the request and response objects, end the request response cycle, call the next middleware object in the stack.

 If the current function doesn't end the req/res cycle, then it has to call next().
+Otherwise the request will hang.

 This looks pretty similar to some stuff we've already done, but I'll do it in a miniproject for practice.
 I'll call the folder middleware and do this without using the express-generator.

 Okay so some fun things I think I learned from this.
 This way of handling middle ware makes those functions be called no matter the request that comes in.
-The method we used before, where we have multiple functions in the same routing handler, would only happen for that routing.
+The method we used before, where we have multiple functions in the same routing handler, would only happen for that route.

 These functions can be useful for messing with the request, or doing some prevalidation before actually handling it.
 Or some other things I'm sure.